 - Initial Teacher Licensure - Secondary (MA, Education)

 - Initial Teacher Licensure - Elementary (MA, Education)

 - Initial Teacher Licensure - K-12 Physical Education (MA, Education)

 - Social Science (MAEd)

-- Teacher Leader (MA, Education)
+- Teaching and Leadership (MA, Education)

-- Exceptional Learner (EDSE) (MA, Education)
+- Exceptional Learner/Special Education (EDSE) (MA, Education)